Tokels/blog/_posts/goodie-keyboardstatusprovider.md

 ### Good to know:

-You can also pass setters if you need you components to be able to set local state of the context provider.
+You can also pass setters if you need your components to be able to set local state of the context provider.
 To type such setter do this:

 ```javascript
 type KeyboardStatusProps = {